What individually licensed brokers can do to learn about the Continuing Education requirement:

 Question: I own a brokerage with a corporate license, and I am the individual license holder.
 I am the only license holder in my company as well.
 Would I have to complete the new continuing education requirements for my individual license only, or would I not need to complete any at all?

-Answer: As the individual license holder, you will be responsible for completing the continuing education requirement each triennial period.
+Answer: As an individual license holder, you will be responsible for completing the continuing education requirement each triennial period.

 Question: My association is having a Lunch-and-Learn for our local brokers.
 I submitted my activity to an accreditor, and it was approved for 1 hour of continuing education.
 A guest speaker will come talk to us about how to submit an allegation of dumping under EAPA.
 At the last minute, my speaker had to cancel.
 A new speaker can take her place, but the new speaker will be presenting on importation and how to identify and report potential fentanyl smuggling.
 Can the attendees still get credit for coming to my association’s activity?

-Question: I don’t file my TSR or complete my continuing education.
+Question: If I don’t file my TSR or complete my continuing education.
 Will CBP suspend my license?

 Answer: Yes.
 Under § 111.30(d)(4), if a broker fails to file the TSR by March 1 of the reporting year, the broker's license is suspended by operation of law on that date.
 By March 31 of the same reporting year, CBP will transmit written notice of the suspension to the broker by certified mail, return receipt requested, at the address reflected in CBP records.
 If the broker files the required report and pays the required fee within 60 calendar days of the date of the notice of suspension, the license will be reinstated.
 If the broker does not file the required report and pay the required fee within that 60-day period, the broker's license is revoked by operation of law without prejudice to the filing of an application for a new license.
 Notice of the revocation will be published in the Federal Register.

 The new continuing education requirement follows the same timeframe as the TSR, for convenience of reporting and tracking, but it is not directly tied to the TSR.
 If you fail to file your TSR, then CBP follows the procedure above contained in § 111.30(d)(4).
 If you take corrective action within the 60-day period, then your license is no longer suspended.
 If you fail to complete and certify your continuing education credits, then you follow the procedures outlined in § 111.104.
 You will receive notice of failure to report (§ 111.104(a)).
 You will then have 30 days to respond to CBP with a corrective action (§ 111.104(b)).
-If you fail to take action, your license will then be suspended (§ 111.104(c)).
-You will then have 120 days from the suspension date to take the corrective action to complete and certify your continuing education (§ 111.104(d)); otherwise, your license will be revoked and you’ll need to apply for a new license.
+If you fail to act, your license will then be suspended (§ 111.104(c)).
+You will then have 120 days from the suspension date to take the corrective action to complete and certify your continuing education (§ 111.104(d)); otherwise, your license will be revoked, and you’ll need to apply for a new license.
+If it has been more than three years since you’ve passed the Customs Broker License Exam, you would need to retake the exam as well.

 Question: Is there an email list or newsletter that brokers can sign up for to be kept aware of training and educational opportunities?